View Larger Map

 330 Ravenswood Ave, Menlo Park, CA 94025

-Trinity worships each Sunday morning at 8:00 am, 10:00 am and at 5:05 pm.
+Trinity worships each Sunday morning at 8:00 am and 10:00 am.
 We also have a Healing Eucharist each Wednesday at 12:10 pm.
 We are located at 330 Ravenswood Avenue, on the corner of Ravenswood and Laurel, just across from SRI.
 We have a small parking lot.
 Parking is also available on the street around the church and in SRI’s parking lot.

 Our 8:00 am service usually takes place in the Chapel on all but the first Sunday of the month, when it is held in the Church.
 The service is in traditional “thee,thou,thy” language (those familiar with The Episcopal Church know this as “Rite I”), includes Communion and Sermon, and a little bit of music.
 It has a quiet, contemplative flavor.